Symphony No. 3 (Nørgård): Structure and description

 The music connects to Sibelius regarding an "organic unfolding" and a "sense of flow".
 It opens with brass players blowing through their instruments with only breath sounds emerging, mixed with "glacial woodwind and percussion", leading to an entry for the organ.
 The symphony, as the opera Gilgamesh that Nørgård had composed before, features the composer's infinity series, infinite melodies.
 The composer also included harmonic series and Fibonacci sequence into his algorithmic composition.
 Reviewer Colin Clarke found the organised polyphony making "little concession to ease of listening".

 The choirs sing in the second movement, first integrated into the orchestra, then more prominently in an "almost jazzy" setting of the medieval Ave maris stella hymn.
 The choirs then perform a setting of Rilke's "Singe die Gärten, mein Herz, die du nicht kennst" (Sing the gardens, my soul, that you don't know) and the symphony comes to a serene close quoting Rückert's "Du bist die Ruh'" including Schubert's song setting of the text.

-The symphony takes about 50 minutes to perform the symphony.
+The symphony takes about 50 minutes to perform.

 Instrumentation

-The symphony is scored for three flutes (1st doubling alto flute, all doubling piccolo), two oboes and cor anglais, two clarinets (both doubling E flat clarinet), two bassoons and contrabassoon, four horns, three trumpets (1st doubling trumpet in D, 3rd doubling bass trumpet), three trombones, tuba, timpani, at least five percussionists (2 pairs of crash cymbals, sleighbells, tubular bells, crotales, glockenspiel, vibraphone, xylophone, marimba), descant recorder, one or two harps, piano, celesta, organ, strings, and two choirs.
+The symphony is scored for three flutes (1st doubling alto flute, all doubling piccolo), two oboes and cor anglais, two clarinets (both doubling E♭ clarinet), two bassoons and contrabassoon, four horns, three trumpets (1st doubling trumpet in D, 3rd doubling bass trumpet), three trombones, tuba, timpani, at least five percussionists (2 pairs of crash cymbals, sleighbells, tubular bells, crotales, glockenspiel, vibraphone, xylophone, marimba), descant recorder, one or two harps, piano, celesta, organ, strings, and two choirs.